POSTED BY November 5, 2015 COMMENTS (35)ON

 RBI is going to issue something called Sovereign Gold Bonds for investors who want to benefit from the movement from Gold prices.
 It’s an alternative way to invest in gold apart from buying physical gold or through gold ETF or gold Mutual fund.

-These bonds issue are part of market borrowing programme of govt of India, where it tries to borrow money from public for long term.
-So to understand it in brief, govt wants to borrow money from those who want to invest in gold and they would return back the money after X number of years which will be linked to price of gold apart from a small interest.
+These bonds issue is part of the market borrowing program of govt of India, where it tries to borrow money from the public for the long term.
+So to understand it in brief, govt wants to borrow money from those who want to invest in gold and they would return back the money after X number of years which will be linked to the price of gold apart from a small interest.

 These bonds are issued by Reserve bank of India and hence it carries a sovereign guarantee by Govt of India.

-However you need to know that the bond value is linked with the gold prices and hence the bonds value can increase and decrease in future depending on the gold price movement.
+However, you need to know that the bond value is linked with the gold prices and hence the value of the bond can increase and decrease in the future depending on the gold price movement.

 I was not able to find exact locations, but I think all the major PSU banks in every city and some big post offices will be the contact point if one wants to purchase these bonds.

 Below you can see a sample form and how it has to be filled.
 You can also download the form from his link